PrasannaAdiga/tech-notes/golang/02_variables.md

 - In Go, access to memory is type safe.
 This means the compiler takes type seriously and will not allow us to use variables outside the scope of how they are declared.
 - When variables are being declared to their zero value, use the keyword var.
 - When variables are being declared and initialized, use the short variable declaration operator.
+- Variables names should start with a letter or an underscore.
+Unicode letters are also ok.

 ## Declaration and Initialization
 - var a string - **zero value** decalaration